hbowie/notenik-project/notenik-swift/reports/guides/guide.md

 There's also an option under the File menu to Reload the current Collection without any untagged items.
 This doesn't permanently delete the items with blank tags -- it just temporarily hides them from view.

-<h2 id="add-a-link-field-to-make-a-bookmark">Add a Link Field to Make a Bookmark</h2>
+## Add a Link Field to Make a Bookmark

 A Link Field within Notenik is intended to hold a URL: a hyperlink to a location on the Web (or to a local file, if you'd prefer to use it that way).

-You can easily Launch a link from within Notenik, either by using the dropdown to the left of the Link value, or by clicking on the Launch button in the Toolbar.
+You can easily Launch a link from within Notenik by clicking on the Open Link button in the Toolbar.

-The Link Label dropdown also provides a couple of other options.
-Use the Tweak option to "tweak" your URL in some potentially useful ways; use the Disk File option to select a local file on your computer, to build a Link pointing to that file; use the Folder option to select a local folder.

-The Tweak option may also be invoked from the Tools menu.

 Adding a Link to a Note doesn't necessarily reduce the Note to a simple Bookmark, but this is certainly one way to use a Collection of Notes.